-- The purpose of diversion assistance and support services payments provided under this portion of the program is to provide limited, temporary assistance to families who do not desire or need to participate in the regular cash assistance program and who have the desire and potential capability to move directly into or remain in the work force without going into the monthly cash assistance maintenance program - Diversion assistance is for working (earned income) individuals who are not currently a TANF Client. - Diversion assistance is for an individual who is at risk of becoming TANF clients, and are in need of a one-time or limited benefit(s); and - Diversion is non-assistance that is designed to deal with specific crisis situation or episode of need; and - Diversion assistance is not intended to meet recurring or ongoing needs; and

-- Diversion assistance will not extend beyond four months as per 45 CFR 286.10 (b)(1); and - Diversion assistance will not exceed \$7,500; and

-Upon receiving diversion services, the recipient will not be eligible for this type of service for 5 years from the close date of last service.
+- A. The TANF Program will provide payment to eligible individuals with families as an alternative to ongoing cash assistance.
+Individuals with families must be employed, have an explicit job offer, or have a recent work history.
+A recent work history is defined as having worked within the 90-day period immediately preceding the date of the application.
+Individuals with families must also have a written plan for self-support from earned or unearned income. - B. The purpose of diversion services is to provide temporary and support services payments provided under this portion of the program is to provide limited, temporary assistance to families who do not desire or need to participate in the regular cash assistance program and who have the desire and potential capability to move directly into or remain in the work force without going into the cash assistance program. - C. Diversion assistance is for working (earned income) individuals who are not currently a TANF Client. - D. Diversion assistance is for an individual who is at risk of becoming TANF clients, and are in need of a one-time or limited benefit(s); and - E. Diversion is non-assistance that is designed to deal with specific crisis situation or episode of need; and - F. Diversion assistance is not intended to meet recurring or ongoing needs; and - G. Diversion assistance will not extend beyond four months as per 45 CFR 286.10 (b)(1); and - H. Diversion assistance will not exceed \$7,500; and - Upon receiving diversion services, the recipient will not be eligible for this type of service for 3 years from the close date of last service.

-11. TRANSITIONAL ASSISTANCE
+13. TRANSITIONAL SERVICES